• Home

 The Key of Understanding the R-Value of Fiberglass Batt Insulation

 Fiberglass batt insulation is commonly used in residential and commercial buildings due to its ease of installation and effective thermal performance.
 The R-value of batt insulation refers to its ability to resist heat flow.
 Typically, the thicker the insulation, the higher the R-value, which means better thermal performance.
 For example, CBRO Fiberglass batt insulation with a thickness of 3.5 inches may have an R-value of 13, while a thicker batt of 6 inches could offer an R-value of 19.
+In addition, fiberglass fabrics are often used in conjunction with batt insulation to provide extra strength and durability, especially in areas requiring enhanced structural integrity.

 When selecting insulation, it is important to match the R-value with the specific needs of the building or space.
 Areas like attics and exterior walls may require a higher R-value to withstand extreme temperatures, while interior walls may not need as much insulation.
 Homeowners should consider factors such as climate, building design, and energy efficiency goals when determining the appropriate R-value for their home.